kyracq/resinde-website/src/markdown-pages/speakers/speaker2.md

 ---
-name: "Yicheng 'YC' Sun"
+name: "Zena Barakat"
-role: "Design Lead @ IDEO"
+role: "Design Director @ IDEO"
-featuredImage: ../../images/speakers/yc-sun.png
+featuredImage: ../../images/speakers/zena.jpg
 featuredImageAlt: ""
-bio: "Yicheng 'YC' Sun is a design lead at IDEO, with a focus on creative technology and venture design.
-He guides clients and teams through the product journey, from initial ideation, prototype & pilot, to market launch.
-He has a soft spot for healthcare technology startups and recent projects include a Parkinson’s wearable platform, oncology research community, COVID-19 telemedicine platform, and sleep digital therapeutics.
-YC graduated Princeton ELE'17."
+bio: "Zena Barakat is a design director at IDEO, specialized in communications design.
+She helps organizations innovate by intentionally and thoughtfully designing for inclusion and responsibility.
+Prior to working at IDEO, she was an Emmy-nominated producer with 14 years of experience working in media, producing videos and documentaries for The New York Times, ABC News, National Public Radio, among others.
+She also worked at Apple as a head of video for the Apple News app."
 ---